utarwyn/SuperJukebox/README.md

 ### Installation

- 1. Download the unofficial plugin from [this Spigot page](https://www.spigotmc.org/resources/superjukebox-added-a-discord.62293/)
+1. Download latest stable version from [releases page](https://github.com/utarwyn/SuperJukebox/releases)
- 2. Put the SuperJuperbox.jar file in your plugins' folder.
+2. Put the SuperJuperbox.jar file in your plugins' folder
- 3. Restart your server!
+3. Restart your server
 4. Configure the plugin in config.yml file and type ***/sj reload***
 5. Enjoy!

  ### Create a SuperJukebox